Minimum Configuration Required for MistikaVR:

 - Most of the processing in Mistika VR is made by GPU: Geometry adjustments, Color adjustments, Optical Flow (which is typically the bottleneck), etc. So this is the most important component.
 A modern NVdia board with high specs is recommended.

 - The only processes that are let to CPUs is the decoding of camera codecs and encoding of the render codec.
 With these exceptions:

-* Uncompressed formats do not need significant GPU and neither CPU, they only need good disk speed.
+* Uncompressed formats do not need significant GPU and neither CPU, they only need disk speed, but a lot of it!.

 So it depends.
-Workflows with many camera rushes based on compressed codecs and heavy CPU encoding like Prores can take advantage of having many CPU cores at high clock speeds.
-Meanwhile, rendering to NVidia h264/h265 codecs or uncompressed codecs will not take advantage of high end CPUs.
+Workflows with many camera rushes based on compressed codecs and heavy CPU encoding to Prores can take advantage of having many CPU cores at high clock speeds.
+Meanwhile, stitching smaller camera rigs to NVidia h264/h265 deliveries will not take advantage of very high end CPUs.

 - Mistika VR only uses one GPU, the one where it is launched.
 We do not expect extra speed by having two GPUs.

 Another recommendation could be this: In general, the highest end models of CPUs and GPUs only provide a bit more speed than models that are a bit inferior, but they can cost much more.
 In the highest end a typical figure is to pay up to 100% more for just 25% additional speed, compared with cost efficient hardware in the sweet spot.

 For this reason, in general it may be better to use two computers with good specs. but not top of he range, rather than one only workstation with top specs.
 And then use distributed render tools like Smedge for render managing.